homemadearcade/zero/todo/2_UPNEXT_FEATURES.md

   I think maybe the game room manages loading interface ids and what not? or do games do that?
 WHO manages that? why when a game is loaded? troubling.
 Its hard to manage both at the same time...
 You need both states

 .id -> ___mongoId.
 Finish my id cleanup

+EXPERIENCE ONLY EFFECTS ( such as overlay effect )